🔥Crypto Fireside #21 — Interviews with crypto people.

 I know “imposter syndrome” has been overused to death by many professionals, including writers — but it’s a real thing.
 It’s almost like I expected someone to call me out for being a fraud, haha.

-What I’ve realised is: imposter syndrome never goes away.
+What I’ve realized is: imposter syndrome never goes away.
 We just learn to build confidence by consistently producing great work.

 Understanding that has helped me battle against anxiety and imposter syndrome, which threatened to keep me in mediocrity.
 Now, I know I can write a piece without caring whether people will like it or not.
 Insofar as I put in my best effort, the rest will take care of itself.

 Aside from ancient philosophers, James Clear has had the most impact on my personal development.
-Between his book Atomic Habits and 3–2–1 newsletter, I have learnt the value of consistency and building processes to ensure long-term improvement.
+Between his book Atomic Habits and the 3–2–1 newsletter, I have learned the value of consistency and building processes to ensure long-term improvement.

 🔥Do you have any advice for other creators, entrepreneurs, or developers who want to get started or are just beginning?

 EA: You’ll never know until you try.
 I spent so much time asking questions because I was afraid of failing.
 But here’s the harsh truth: no plan survives contact with reality.

 Problems are always going to come up, but that’s just part of the process.
 Those who win always tweak their processes and re-iterate in the face of new challenges.

 Another tip: good things take time.
 It takes consistency to unlock the true benefits of any path.
 I’m a big James Clear fan, so let me paraphrase his idea about the importance of consistency: “Mastery requires patience.
 Breakthrough moments in career and life spring from years of accumulated effort.”